+The report has been prepared on the basis of the internationally recognised Foundation 2021 Standards of the Global Reporting Initiative (GRI).
+The subjects covered are based on the principle of materiality in accordance with GRI 3.
+The data and this report have not undergone external assurance.
 The management system of the HÖRMANN Group for sustainable corporate and its progress in implementing business ethics, environmental, social and corporate governance are presented in this non-financial report.
-The disclosures in the report focus on issues identified as material to the company and its stakeholders in conjunction with the 7 double materiality analysis in 2021.
+The disclosures in the report focus on issues identified as material to the company and its stake-holders in conjunction with the 7 double materiality analysis in 2021.